FortiMatt/FortiOS-Troubleshooting/README.md

 ## How to Import Alias'

-There are two options for uploading the alias scripts.
+There are two options for uploading the alias scripts into **FortiOS**.

 1. Via CLI
    - Copy/Paste